AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

     <!--* The **[!UICONTROL Skip preloading if no ID]** option must be selected if you do not wish to update profiles.
 In this case, each profile entered will be added to the database after approval of the form.
 This option is used, for example, when the form is posted on a website.-->

     * The **[!UICONTROL Authorize absence of ID]** option allows any visitor to access the landing page.
-Unselecting this option prevents anonymous visitors to use it, meaning that only identified users can access and/or<!--cannot access the LP or submit the form?--> submit the form.
+Unselecting this option prevents anonymous visitors to use it, meaning that only identified users can access and submit the form.

         >[!NOTE]
         >